markrebec/zuul/README.md

     bob.has_role?(:admin, Publisher)      # => true
     user.has_role?(:admin, Publisher)     # => true (because this user has the global admin role and it bubbles up the chain)

-By default Zuul does not force the use of the provided context, but instead bubbles up the chain when looking for roles/permissions.
+By default zuul does not force the use of the provided context, but instead bubbles up the chain when looking for roles/permissions.
 In this example, if a user possesses the global admin role assigned within a global context, they would also be allowed the same abilities as the `Publisher` admin.

-If you were to tell Zuul to force the context though, it would not look up the chain and the user would be required to possess the admin role within the specific context provided.
+If you were to tell zuul to force the context though, it would not look up the chain and the user would be required to possess the admin role within the specific context provided.
 If you wanted **only** users who possessed the admin role within the `Publisher` context and did not want to include global admins, you can force the context like this:

     # passing true for force_context
     user.has_role?(:admin, Publisher, true)   # => false (this user does not possess the role within the context)